-We deliver our workshops in 5 or 6 different locations each week (the same place each time).
-Our Group sizes range from 15 to 30 young people.
-See below for details.
+Each ‘dry season’ from November to April we deliver our workshops in 5 or 6 different locations each week (the same place each time).
+Our Group sizes range from 15 to 40 young people/children at a time.

 We work with children, teenagers, young adults and some adults.

 Our average delivery is up to 160 young people weekly.

 There are many models of social circus activities across the globe.
 We found that Myanmar doesn’t have a cultural memory of circus arts, so what we deliver is a new art form for most of Myanmar society.
 Myanmar is a country (or union of states) that has many challenges so we don’t have an easy opportunity to travel to the restricted areas where there are IDP camps and make circus interventions in those places, unfortunately.
 We also lack equipment to donate to such places.